lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.customLauncher` | Specify the karma custom launcher configuration for launching the test browser, similar to a custom launcher entry in a karma config file
 `karmaTestExplorer.autoWatchEnabled` | Enables automatic re-run of tests when the files change `karmaTestExplorer.autoWatchBatchDelay` | The delay in milliseconds when autoWatch is enabled for batching multiple file changes into a single rerun.
 This is the same as Karma config's `autoWatchBatchDelay` option and overrides it when set
-`karmaTestExplorer.nonHeadlessModeEnabled` | Enables non-headless testing so that the browser UI is displayed when running tests.
+`karmaTestExplorer.showBrowserWindow` | Allows the browser UI to be displayed for testing.
 Has no effect when running in a container, or when the default value of the `customLauncher` or `browser` config settings are overridden
 `karmaTestExplorer.allowGlobalPackageFallback` | Allows use of global install of Karma or Angular if available and there is no local install in the project folder
-`karmaTestExplorer.env` | Additional environment variables to be set when running the tests.
-These override the values of the same variables if also provided through the `envFile` setting
+`karmaTestExplorer.environmentVariables` | Additional environment variables to be set when running the tests.
+These override the values of the same variables if also provided through the `environmentFile` setting
-`karmaTestExplorer.envFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.envExclude` | Environment variables that should be excluded from the testing environment `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
+`karmaTestExplorer.environmentFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.excludedEnvironmentVariables` | Environment variables that should be excluded from the testing environment `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.angularProcessCommand` | The command or path to an executable to use for launching or running Angular tests.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.testTriggerMethod` | Specifies how test runs are triggered by default.
 You will usually not need to use this setting unless working around specific issues